Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Detailed holographic derivation

 The Regge trajectories are written as

 For the closed branch we use the BPST form

 while the even open branch is taken to be

-The rest of the derivation is organized so that the closed channel is exact and the open channel is obtained afterward by the replacement rule \eqref{eq:main-replacement-rule}.
+The rest of the derivation is organized so that the closed channel is derived directly and the open channel is introduced through the parallel Nishio--Watari vertex before the replacement rule \eqref{eq:main-replacement-rule} is used as shorthand.
 Also note that at strong 't Hooft coupling $\lambda\gg1$ and fixed-$j$, the closed BPST branch can be rewritten as

 which vanishes at $j=2$.
-And similarly, the open BPST branch can be rewritten as
+Similarly, the open BPST branch can be rewritten as